 - 30-45 minutes – Optional setup for inbound call routing.

 Your Salesforce skills, complexity of your org, size of your team, and your specific use of Fastcall will impact on the actual setup time.

 Upgrade (and downgrade) Features

 The Fastcall Base Edition is installed from the AppExchange.
 We expect subscribers to set up and test this version.
 There are optional upgrades that can be enabled by Fastcall support after the package is installed and tested.
 Features that will be available in the Base Edition are listed on our pricing page.
 Our more advanced capabilities will not be available for the initial install.
 And if you require reduced features, we can also downgrade the plan.

 - Twilio is required to dial, receive, and control your phone calls.

-- FastCall has a five user minimum in a paid production org.
-There is a 7-day trial by default; a credit card is required to install FastCall production.
-You will not be charged until after the trial, but the application will be blocked if less than five licenses are assigned.
+- In a paid production org, there is a 7-day trial by default; a credit card is required to install Fastcall in a Salesforce production org.
+You will not be charged until after the trial.

 - Trial is unlimited in a sbox or dev org.
 No credit card required.